jonnyhuck/Paper2GIS/README.md

 ![Paper2GIS Workflow](https://media.springernature.com/full/springer-static/image/art%3A10.1007%2Fs10109-022-00386-6/MediaObjects/10109_2022_386_Fig4_HTML.jpg?as=webp)

 Paper2GIS no longer supports map production via Mapnik Stylesheets, as the Mapnik [Python Bindings](https://github.com/mapnik/python-mapnik)  are challenging for people to build and appear to have very limited support / development at the moment.
-Instead, you now must provide a map image that will be used instead.
+Instead, you can now either:

+* provide a map image that will be used instead.
 For now, I would recommend making your map **1084 x 1436 @ 96dpi**, and ensuring that there are no very rark areas (e.g. prominent black labels), which may be misinterpreted as markup.
+* provide your desired map bounds and Paper2GIS will generate a map for you using OSM map tiles.
+You control the desired zoom level of the map tiles that it uses, so that you can make sure that the map looks as good as possible.
+To get an idea, if you go to [OpenStreetMap](https://www.openstreetmap.org/), you can see the zoom level currently visible on the screen by looking at the URL.
+For example, if the URL is `https://www.openstreetmap.org/#map=18/2.78882/32.29586`, then the zooml level is **18** (the number that immediately follows `#map=`).
+The range is between `0` (for the whole world on a single tile) and `19` (the finest level of detail).

 It is always good to thoroughly test the extractor before using a Paper2GIS layout 'in the wild', and remember that the extract software has loads of settings to help make sure that you get a nice result!